5and5/BO2-Remix/README.md

 * Opening double tap door does not cause zombies to spawn upstairs

 ### Weapons
-* Blundergats damage no longer falls off
+* Blundergat damage no longer falls off
 * Blundergat is no longer limited in the box
 * Blundergat ammo reduced by 1/3
 * Acidgat ammo reduced by 1/3
 * Tomahawk is upgraded when picked up
 * Tomahawk reduced cooldown from 5 to 4 seconds
-* Added zombie shield bench inside wardens office

 ## Buried

+### Weapons
 * Pack-a-punch camo replaced with Mob of the Dead animated camo

 ## Origins

 ### General
-* All records and buildable parts given on spawn
-* Gramophone is no longer needed
 * Tank has instant cool down
 * Pack-a-punch is always on
-* Reduced soul boxes zombies required from 30 to 15
+* Reduced soul boxes zombie requirement from 30 to 15

+### Buildables
+* All records and buildable parts are given on spawn
+* Gramophone is no longer needed

 ### Special Rounds
 * Panzers will come every 4 rounds on solo and coop